BeSports/Goldmine-Server/README.md

 Usually you would store a userId or a permission in the connection.
 These veriables can be used like any other variables received from the client, the server variables will override a client variable if they both are named in the same manner.

+## Known issues
+- vertex inserts are ignored unless you have an orderBy/limit specified.

 ## Contributors

 - [Jasper Dansercoer](http://www.jdansercoer.be/)